Gigas002/smotret-anime-dark-style/README.md

 # SMOTRETANIME.RU DARK STYLE

-Originally, this project is just a [copy](https://userstyles.org/styles/135779/dark-style-anime-365) of archived style from userstyles under WTFPL license for [smotretanime](https://smotretanime.ru/) website (previously also known as smotret-anime.ru and anime365.ru.
-I’m not the original’s author).
-Now I decided to move this project to GitHub and give it some development.
+Currently, this project is a slightly updated [copy](https://userstyles.org/styles/135779/dark-style-anime-365) of archived style from userstyles for [smotretanime.ru](https://smotretanime.ru/) (previously also known as smotret-anime.ru and anime365.ru) and hentai365 (find link by yourself, OK?).

 ## Current version

-Current version is 0.0.3-alpha.
+Current version is 0.0.4-alpha.
 It’s safe to use style at the moment, but there’s still some stuff I want to fix/add before releasing stable 1.0.0 version.

+## Screenshots

+//todo

 ## Installation